When: May 6 - 8, 2026

 * Additional registration required for this workshop at checkout*

-This interactive workshop provides a practical overview of modern hydropower Operations & Maintenance for operators, maintainers, engineers, asset managers, and new entrants.
+This interactive workshop Sponsored by KPI Industrial Controls Inc., provides a practical overview of modern hydropower Operations & Maintenance for operators, maintainers, engineers, asset managers, and new entrants.
 Led by Babar Khan and Marc Mantha, and supported by additional experienced O&M professionals, the session explores workforce development, training and competency needs, and leading practices in maintenance strategy, inspection planning, and asset reliability.
 Participants will gain actionable insights they can apply directly within their facilities, with a strong focus on safety, operational excellence, and long-term asset performance.

 Part 1 — Training Requirements & Capacity Building